hloroforma/hloroforma/README.md

+## who
-i am a sad man and i make bad programs
+i am a sad man and i make bad programs. that's pretty much it

+## what
 my programming skills are horrible. feel free to steal my code

+i enjoy working on small projects, just to sharpen my skills. programming, to me, is just a hobby ~~but who knows? maybe one day i'll be doing that for a living~~

 <!---